yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_reset.md

 ## Synopsis

-`RESET` command sets the value of a parameter to the default value.
+Use the `RESET` statement to set the value of a parameter to the default value.

 ## Syntax